dgethings/lsp-cisco-ios/docs/prd/epic-2-core-lsp-functionality.md

 - 1: The LSP suggests completions for Cisco IOS commands as I type.
 - 2: The LSP suggests completions for Jinja2 syntax.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The data loading mechanism was refactored to use JSON, the scraper was updated, and the `Completion` function was enhanced for context-aware suggestions.

 ### Story 2.3: Implement Diagnostics (Linting)

 As a network architect,